-A person who uses or threatens unlawful violence towards another person and whose conduct is such as would cause a person of reasonable firmness present at the scene to fear for his or her personal safety, is guilty of affray and liable to imprisonment for 10 years – however the matter can be dealt with in the Local Court or District Court.
+The matter can be dealt with in the Local Court or District Court.
 Most of these types of charges are completed in the Local Court where the potential penalties are substantially less.

 How can an Affray charge be used inappropriately?

 We have defended many matters where 2 or more people involved in a fight were charged with affray, in circumstances where:

 - The fight only involved those people